 [ MAX_WORKERS count | NO MAX_WORKERS ]

-[ OPTIMIZER optimizer ] [ DEFAULT ROLE role_name ]
+[ OPTIMIZER optimizer ]

 | ALTER USER user_name RENAME TO new_user_name

-| ALTER USER SET [ENCRYPTED | UNENCRYPTED] PASSWORD 'new_password'
+| ALTER USER SET [ ENCRYPTED | UNENCRYPTED ] PASSWORD 'new_password'

 USING OLD PASSWORD 'user_password'